 People are treated first in an emergency department and then admitted to a hospital intensive care unit.
 In both places, nurses can monitor heart rate, blood pressure, temperature, and the oxygen level in the blood.
 Any abnormalities in these measurements are immediately corrected to prevent further damage to the brain.
 Oxygen is often given immediately, and an intravenous line is put in place so that drugs can be given quickly.
+If people have a very high or low body temperature, measures are taken to cool (see Treatment) or warm them (see Treatment).
 Any other disorders (such as heart or lung disorders), if present, are treated.

 The cause is treated when possible.
 For example, for a low blood sugar level, glucose (a sugar) is immediately given intravenously.
 Giving glucose often results in instant recovery if the coma is caused by a low blood sugar level.
 Thiamin is always given with glucose because if people are undernourished (usually because of alcohol abuse), glucose alone can trigger or worsen a brain disorder called Wernicke encephalopathy (see Wernicke's Encephalopathy).

 If doctors suspect that the cause is an opioid, the antidote naloxone may be given.
 Recovery may be almost instantaneous if the opioid is the only cause of impaired consciousness.